 The crucial matter here is that the semantic relationship between the first and second element is exactly the same in every example.
 Roughly, what we’re saying is “make X” (a result, a joke, a favor, a question, a building).
 This type of relation can be represented by the “Oper” lexical function.

 Complexity is easy for our linguists

 MTT collects around 60 different types of lexical functions.
 This allows, among other things, the description of relations such as synonymy (buying and purchasing are identical actions), hypernymy and hyponymy (a dog is a type of animal) and other relations among lexical units at the sentence level.
 This includes the Oper that we mentioned before, or ones expressing the concept “a lot”, i.e., if you smoke a lot you are a heavy smoker, but if you sleep a lot, you are not a “heavy sleeper”.
 All we can say is that you sleep like a log.Our linguists adapt the principles of the meaning-text theory while describing the languages supported.
 User questions may be completely different on the surface but the questions underlying meaning is the same, and thus correctly understood by our semantic-based searches.
 The upshot is that users get fast, accurate results from their queries.

 Let’s take these user questions:

-Purchasing a ticket for an overweight person
+- Purchasing a ticket for a child

 Even though the words are different, the meaning conveyed is the same way in both cases.
-So both will get the same answer from a Virtual Assistant.
-At Inbenta, our Semantic Search Engine is built within a rich and complex network of lexical relations so that it understands what users mean with their queries, regardless of the exact words they use to pose their questions.
+So both will get the same answer from a virtual assistant.
+At Inbenta, our semantic search engine is built within a rich and complex network of lexical relations so that it understands what users mean with their queries, regardless of the exact words they use to pose their questions.